temporalio/documentation/docs/references/web-ui-server-env-vars.md

 ## `TEMPORAL_ADDRESS`

 // def
-Temporal frontend address.
+The frontend address for the Temporal Server.

 // story

 // relations
+This variable is required for the other environmental variables to be configured.
 // vars needed
 // use case: kinda need it in general

 ## `TEMPORAL_UI_PORT`

 //def
-port to serve HTTP API and UI.
+The port used to serve HTTP API and the Temporal WebUI Server.

 //story
 //relations
 //vars needed